d4n1l0/TDSS/README.md

-If you have any technical difficulties playing the game, an idea that could improve the game, or want to support or join the developer team, contact us using this e-mail: d4n1l0@yandex.ru
+If you have any technical difficulties playing the game, an idea that could improve the game, or want to support or join the developer team, contact us here, on Git, or using this e-mail: d4n1l0@yandex.ru

---Credits--
+== Credits--
 Game concept, art, coding, mechanics and everything else was done by Nikola Milenic and Danilo Djokic